dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/toggleBtwnScrptsBlockdAndAllowdAtBraveShield/README.md

 *Brave Browser* does not have option to **toggle between values 'All scripts allowed' and 'Scripts blocked'**  **with keyboard shortcut**.

-*'All scripts allowed' and 'Scripts blocked' refers to the part in Brave Browser where through opening 'Brave Shields' you can block JavaScript scripts from running — or instead, allow them to run — on domain (level) of currently opened page.*
+*'All scripts allowed' and 'Scripts blocked' refers to the part under 'Brave Shields' where user can block JavaScript scripts from running — or instead, allow them to run — on domain (level) of currently opened page.*

 &nbsp;